 If you want to setup an LLC for investing, I recommend Nolo.
 It's the company that I used to setup my LLC and I've been very happy with them.
 Their prices are reasonable, and their support is great.
 It will take you about an hour to setup your LLC for investing with Nolo.
 Then, Nolo will file your paperwork with your state, and you should be official in a few weeks (or months depending on your state).

 Note: Some states have fees associated with the LLC.
 For example, in California, you have to pay at least $800 per year to maintain your LLC.
 Be sure you're aware of your state requirements when getting started.

 This is also an account that you typically can't just open online, but you can get the investing account open very quickly once you send in your LLC operating agreement.
 I would estimate you would be good to go in about a week.
-When I opened our account at ETrade, it took about 2 hours to get the paperwork done, and the account was opened by the end of the week.
+When I opened our account, it took about 2 hours to get the paperwork done, and the account was opened by the end of the week.
 We were also able to get a signup bonus for our initial deposit when we opened the account.